 NSLUG is a low-key Linux Users Group based in

 Halifax, Nova Scotia.
-NSLUG meets monthly (tentatively during the summer months) on the first Monday of
+NSLUG generally met monthly (tentatively during the summer months) on the first Monday of

 every month (or the second Monday, if the first is a holiday).
-We host
+We have

-both social and technical meetings, lectures and events.
-Unless it has
+hosted both social and technical meetings, lectures and events.
+It is

 This is a less formal atmosphere than the tech talk events.
 Grab a